wundergraph/cosmo/rfc/custom-modules-v1.md

 A developer can implement a custom module by creating a struct that implements one or more of the following interfaces:

-- `GatewayHooks`: Provides hooks for the gateway lifecycle, including request and response handling.
+- GatewayHooks: Provides hooks for the gateway lifecycle, including request and response handling.
   - `OnGatewayRequest`: Called when a request is made to the gateway and after all GraphQL information is available.
   - `OnGatewayResponse`: Called before the response is sent to the client.
-- `SubgraphHooks`: Provides hooks for subgraph requests and responses.
+- SubgraphHooks: Provides hooks for subgraph requests and responses.
   - `OnSubgraphRequest`: Called when a subgraph request is made.
   - `OnSubgraphResponse`: Called when a subgraph response is received.
-- `ApplicationHooks`: Provides hooks for the application lifecycle, including startup, shutdown, and error handling.
+- ApplicationHooks: Provides hooks for the application lifecycle, including startup, shutdown, and error handling.
   - `OnAppStart`: Called when the application starts.
   - `OnAppStop`: Called when the application stops.
-- `AuthenticationHooks`: Provides hooks for authentication and authorization logic.
+- AuthenticationHooks: Provides hooks for authentication and authorization logic.
   - `OnAuthenticate`: Called when a gateway request is authenticated.
-- `AuthorizationHooks`: Provides hooks for authorization logic.
+- AuthorizationHooks: Provides hooks for authorization logic.
   - `OnAuthorize`: Called when a gateway request is authorized.
-- `TelemetryHooks`: Provides hooks for OpenTelemetry tracing and metrics.
+- TelemetryHooks: Provides hooks for OpenTelemetry tracing and metrics.
   - `OnSpanStart`: Called when a span is created.
   - `OnMetric`: Called when a metric is recorded.
-- `GraphQLOperationHooks`: Provides hooks for parsed, normalized, and planned GraphQL operations.
+- GraphQLOperationHooks: Provides hooks for parsed, normalized, and planned GraphQL operations.
   - `OnOperationParse`: Called when an operation is parsed.
   - `OnOperationNormalize`: Called when an operation is normalized.
   - `OnOperationPlan`: Called when an operation is planned.